intersystems/TrakCare-Innovation-ToolKit/README.md

 	3-Health Care Messaging Framework (HMF) installed and Running .
 	4-Good knowledge about IRIS for Health and FHIR .

-** Innovation toolkit works with Intel CPU only  .
+* Innovation toolkit can be installed without docker , check the end of the guide if you want to install without docker

 ## Install with Docker

 docker-compose up --build

-** check the end of the guide if you want to install without docker

-*** the community license expire 30 OCT 2021 , this was by accident , we are working on update to fix that and will be updated to docker by next week , you can know more from post https://community.intersystems.com/post/warning-20211-community-edition-license-expiring-soon-override-keys-available

 ## How to Configure